belle2/basf2/online_book/prerequisites/ssh.rst

       :lines: 31-33
       :linenos:

-   Then, you can directly to connect to a specific node, e.g.
+   Then, you can directly to connect to a specific node from outside KEKCC, e.g.

    .. code-block:: bash